-All the Places You Can Go on an Oman Road Trip With a 2WD Car
+All the Wonderful Places You Can Go on an Oman Road Trip With a 2WD Car

 On the other hand, the wide, well-maintained roads make self-driving in Oman a breeze.
 Also, they pass through a wide variety of landscapes.
 Think mountain canyons, towering dunes, stunning beaches and ancient mud-brick villages and forts.
 If you thought New Zealand was stunning, you will be awe-struck here.

 If you’re looking for a sample itinerary for an Oman self-drive tour starting and ending in Muscat, the capital of the Sultanate, you’ve come to the right place.
 Since I took the most economical way, i.e. a 2WD car, I can tell you where you can go, and that you won’t miss much by not paying for a 4X4 SUV.

 - Do a rough calculation of the driving distance you’ll cover before deciding whether to go for a rental with a mileage limit.
 As long as you don’t massively exceed it, the cost will be substantially lower.

 - Check the activities that your insurance covers.
 Going off-road in a 2WD car is a definite no, and the police will stop you in some places.
 The itinerary below includes more details.